iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week4/arcgis.rst

     \theta = \arctan\left(\frac{y_i}{x_i}\right)

 where :math:`\arctan` is the *inverse tangent*, or *arctangent*.
 In the **Raster Calculator**, the function to use for the arctangent is ``ATan2()``.
-Using the to bands that we have defined previously, the equation to use is:
+Using the two bands that we have defined previously, the equation to use is:

 .. code-block:: text